boyter/lc/README.md

 ### SPDX

+The ouput of SPDX is a valid SPDX 2.1 document.
+Validation was checked against the tools supplied by the SPDX group.
-Running against itself to produce a SPDX file using tools from https://github.com/spdx/tools
+Running master against itself to produce a SPDX and the validating using the tools from https://github.com/spdx/tools

 ```
 $ go run main.go  -f spdx -o spdx_example.spdx --pbl .git,vendor,licenses -dn licensechecker -pn licensechecker . && java -jar ./spdx-tools-2.1.12-SNAPSHOT-jar-with-dependencies.jar Verify ./spdx_example.spdx